AgyLuczak/MUM-S-TO-DO-LIST/README.md

 [Wireframes](./docs/Mums_to_do_list_wireframes.pdf)

 The website looks slightly different from what I initially had in mind when creating the wireframes.
 The landing page now has an image of a mum as a superhero.
 'My List' items have an additional check button which can be used to cross out a item that has been done.
 Additionally, there is a 'delete all checked items' button which allows the users delete all items that have been crossed out.
 I used icons for all the buttons rather that words like 'save' or 'cancel' as shown in the wireframes.
 Categories section now includes 'edit' and 'delete' buttons only for categories created by a logged-in users.
-The four basic categories that are displayed to every user can only be managed by the adoministrator.
+The four basic categories that are displayed to every user can only be managed by the administrator.

 </br>